 Concurrently, the McKees Rocks CDC (MRCDC) and Focus on Renewal (FOR) partnered with New Sun Rising (NSR) in 2016 to lead the development of a revisioning and activation plan while more deeply engaging the Sto-Rox community.
 The plan emphasized the voices and empowerment of stakeholders throughout the process, with special attention to underrepresented citizens.
 Building upon this research and feedback on the community’s development priorities, NSR, MRCDC, and FOR facilitated the Ignite Sto-Rox startup workshop in 2017 to identify local social entrepreneurs and provided ongoing intensive development support to 10 organizations through the Launch Sto-Rox incubator in 2018.

 Building upon this period of increased collaboration throughout the community, New Sun Rising (NSR) began to meet with stakeholders to identify opportunities for transformational collective impact.
-Existing workforce and economic development assets were numerous but disconnected, including: Youth Workforce programs (Studio Sto-Rox Career Readiness, STEAM, Project Future and Learn & Earn), Adult Workforce programs (Pre-Apprenticeship Academy, Career Placement Services, and Asset Building), plans to establish a “Learning Campus” where Sto-Rox H.S. serves as a hub for learners of all ages, a “Maker & Co-Working Facility (The Joinery) that would include establishing a light manufacturing space, and most importantly a commitment to prioritize community outreach and engagement to vulnerable residents in all decisions through programs like “Voices of the Community” and related support from The Zellous Hope Project.
+Existing workforce and economic development assets were numerous but disconnected, including: Youth Workforce programs, Adult Workforce programs, plans to establish an “Opportunity Campus”, developing a light manufacturing and coworking space, and most importantly a commitment to prioritize community outreach and engagement to vulnerable residents in all decisions.

-The founding partners of the Grow Sto-Rox collaborative fully believe that our goals can only be achieved by implementing solutions which are Trauma informed and Strengths-based.
+The founding partners of the Grow Sto-Rox collaborative believed that the community’s goals can only be achieved by implementing solutions which are Trauma informed and Strengths-based.
 Initial activities include training and community engagement on developing these two competencies – as well as systemic racism education.

 Trauma informed is realizing that every individual’s experience results in varying levels of trauma that plays a big role in how they respond to everyday interactions.
 People develop masks to hide the fact that they are traumatized.
 In community, these masks manifest in real ways, such as mental health with addiction, indifference in hyper masculinity, and false confidence hiding fear in educators.
 Trauma-informed approaches allow you to take your own mask off and engage with the real person.
 Being vulnerable and recognizing that trauma is manifesting in another human being provides people with a different experience, avoiding the reinforcement of their current mental model.
 Providers must be aware of our own triggers, levels of chronic stress, and ability to avoid escalation by reframing conversations.
 Dealing with trauma has been relatively absent in our community and is critical for people to move into strengths-based approaches and ultimately, equitable economic growth.